 This Training Manual has been produced as a result of countless hours of work by a diverse cross section of the EMS community in the Region.
-The members of the Standing Orders and Continuing Education Committees, and the RPAB have poured input into this document.
-The groups have responded to changes in medication availability and have received your input to improve these documents.
+The members of the Standing Orders and Continuing Education Committees, and the RPAB have put countless hours into this document.
+The groups have responded to changes in medication availability and have used your input to improve these documents.

-There are companion documents and additional resources that are available for you to either view online / download for further explanation on the Training / Testing process for 2012.
-The first of those is the "2012 Implementation Guide".
+There are companion documents and additional resources that are available for you to either view online / download for further explanation on the Training / Testing process for 2015.
+The first of these is the "2015 Implementation Guide".
 It addresses the new philosophy, CEUs, and other important information regarding the testing.
 The other is the Ohio Public Safety "Scope of Practice" document.
-We hope to have additional supplemental material posted on the websites soon.
+We hope to have additional supplemental material posted on the website soon.

-The Training Manuals and processes would not have been possible without the strong foundation left by the past chairpersons of the Continuing Education Committee, Anne Boyd and Steve Stein and David Gerstner who has worked on the Standing Orders Committee for 30 continuous years.
-A special debt of gratitude is owed to Pat Kincer, who has not only provided utterly invaluable feedback for the Intermediate Orders, but contributed literally hundreds of hours to make all four of our Standing Orders books better, more concise and eminently more readable.
-Thank you all.
+The Training Manuals and processes would not have been possible without the strong foundation left by the past chairpersons of the Continuing Education Committee: Anne Boyd, Steve Stein and David Gerstner.
+David has worked on the EMS Council for 30 continuous years.
+A special debt of gratitude is owed to Pat Kincer, who has not only provided invaluable feedback for the AEMT Orders, but contributed numerous hours of editing to make all four of our Standing Orders books better, more concise and eminently more readable.
+Thank you to all who have volunteered and critiqued these manuals.